 Type “A” Personalities

 Type A personalities are an extreme case of folks who experience episodic acute stress.
 They tend to be very driven competitively, impatient, aggressive and hurried.
 Usually they have managed to rationalize their hostile behavior away and remain rather insecure.
-The characteristics of a type A personality seem to actually create this type of stress.
+The characteristics of a type A personality seem to actually create this type.
 And unfortunately for them, they have a much higher risk of heart problems than type B personalities that display nearly the opposite behavior.

 Although episodic acute is only one of the types of stress, it can be brought on by more than one mechanism.
 Constant worry and the certainty of the worst possible scenario always occurring also results in acute episodic stress.
 We often refer to these individuals as ‘worry worts’ or pessimists.
 They are sure that there is danger lurking around every corner and it every outcome will be a bad one.
 Yet they are usually not angry and hostile, but rather depressed and filled with anxiety.